mrampton/syllabus/queryoptproblems-solutions.md

 1. a1 = 10

+        We can guess the selectivity of a1 from the index cardinality:
         1000 * 1/100 = 10

 1. a2 = 10

-        1000 * 0.1 = 100
+        We have to guess using the default selectivity 1000 * 0.1 = 100

 1. a1 = 10 AND a2 = 10

+        We can combine our guesses for a1 and a2:
         1000 * 1/100 * 0.1 = 1

 Now, assuming we have a b+tree primary index on a1 with fanout 10 (question didn't originally specify fanout), what is the cost in number of pages to